Every year, the Government of Alberta (GoA) prepares a Capital Plan that outlines its investments in infrastructure projects across the province.

 Destination Project science and academic building

 The Destination Project will help define the university’s direction for the future.
-There will be 36,000 square metres added to the campus footprint, including 3 projects:
+There will be 38,400 square metres added to the campus footprint.
+The building will serve students across the science disciplines with modern lab and learning spaces.
+It will also include an incubation space for industry so entrepreneurs and investors can bring their ideas to life.

 Fostering a community of science at the university and in southern Alberta, this project will: